openflighthpc/flight-control/README.md

 A default set of instance mappings are created during project setup.

-#### Generate project config file
+#### Generate project config

-If using the visualiser part of the application, once instance logs have been created for a project (see below), a config file must be created using `rake projects:create_config:by_project[project,overwrite]` or `rake projects:create_config:all[overwrite]`.
+If using the visualiser part of the application, once instance logs have been created for a project (see below), config must be generated using `rake projects:create_config:by_project[project,update]` or `rake projects:create_config:all[update]`.

-If overwrite is set to true, any existing file will be replaced using the latest instance logs.
+If update is set to true, new compute groups and instance types will be added, instance limits updated, and any old groups or types removed.

-The resulting config file will be generated in `/config/projects`.
-Compute group colours (as used in charts) should be updated, as should compute group and instance type priorities.
+Compute group colours and priorities and instance type priorities should be updated once this has been generated.
+On the `/policies` page, these attributes can be updated, and config updated (as if running the above rake task).

 ### Recording instance logs